stffrdhrn/stffrdhrn.github.io/_posts/2023-04-25-or1k-fpu-port.md

 ## Summary

-We gone through an overview of how the FPU accelarates math in an application runtime.
-We then looked how the OpenRISC architecture specification needed to be updated to support the POSIX runtime.
+We've gone through an overview of how the FPU accelarates math in an application runtime.
+We then looked how the OpenRISC architecture specification needed to be updated to support the floating point POSIX runtime.

 In the next entry we shall look into patches to get QEMU and and CPU implementations updated to support the new spec changes.